 Discounts: Customers aged over-60 are eligible for a 10 per cent Diamond Discount card.
-Favourable or positive discrimination treatment for older and disabled customers is encouraged.
+Favourable discounts for older and disabled customers are encouraged.

-Next steps

-Talk to the Equality Commission
+Next steps - Talk to the Equality Commission

 This Good Practice Guide is part of the Every Customer Counts suite of documents designed to support service providers seeking to ensure that their services are accessible to disabled customers.
 Other documents include: